-The internal oscillator block can be used with the 4x PLL associated with the external oscillator block to produce a 32 MHz internal system clock source.
+The Internal Oscillator Block can be used with the 4x PLL associated with the External Oscillator Block to produce a 32 MHz internal system clock source.
 The following settings are required to use the 32 MHz internal clock source:

-- The FOSCx bits in the Configuration Words must be set to use the INTOSC source as the device system clock (FOSC<1:0> = 00). - The SCSx bits in the OSCCON register must be cleared to use the clock determined by FOSC<1:0> in the Configuration Words (SCS<1:0> = 00). - The IRCFx bits in the OSCCON register must be set to the 8 MHz HFINTOSC to use (IRCF<3:0> = 1110). - The SPLLEN bit in the OSCCON register must be set to enable the 4x PLL or the PLLEN bit of the Configuration Words must be programmed to a '1'.
+- The FOSC bits in Configuration Words must be set to use the INTOSC source as the device system clock (FOSC<1:0> = 00). - The SCS bits in the OSCCON register must be cleared to use the clock determined by FOSC<1:0> in Configuration Words (SCS<1:0> = 00). - The IRCF bits in the OSCCON register must be set to the 8 MHz HFINTOSC set to use (IRCF<3:0> = 1110). - The SPLLEN bit in the OSCCON register must be set to enable the 4x PLL, or the PLLEN bit of the Configuration Words must be programmed to a '1'.